blaedj/blaedj.github.io/_posts/2014-12-20-rspec-mode-and-path-problems-in-emacs.markdown

 However, after a computer restart nothing seemed to work correctly.
 Magit-mode was complaining that it couldn't find the git executable.
-I had recently moved Apples's
+I had recently moved Apple's
 <code>/bin/git</code> to <code>/bin/git2</code> so that the system
 would use Homebrew's version of git (I upgraded because of a [vulnerability](http://article.gmane.org/gmane.linux.kernel/1853266) found in git clients).
 Turns out that my PATH variable